ducksplash/ducksplash.github.io/README.md

 - 👋 Hi, I’m @ducksplash; a mature student & developer from Northern Ireland.
 - 👀 I’m interested in ...
-Game Development
+Game Development.. amongst other things ;P
 - 🌱 I’m currently learning ...
 Unity; C#, 3D modelling, Animation, ETC, ETC!
 - 💞️ I’m looking to collaborate on ...
 Games, specifically of the genres: Survival Horror, Narrative, Platformer.
 - 📫 How to reach me ... abstractclassmethod [@] protonmail.com